From Hurwitz numbers to Feynman diagrams: counting rooted trees in log gravity: Introduction

 Ramified coverings naturally induce monodromy representations, i.e homomorphisms from the fundamental group of the punctured target surface to a symmetric group.
 The ramifications at the preimages of a point in the base surface is captured by the cycle type of permutations, making it possible to obtain closed formulae for Hurwitz number in terms of characters of the symmetric group.
 As a consequence, the work in \cite{Mvondo-She:2021joh} showed an equivalence between the problem of counting the number of ways a genus zero Riemann surface can be covered $n$-times with branch points allowed, and computing the partition function of a gauge theory defined on a Riemann surface, with the symmetric group $S_n$ as the gauge group, where the moduli space $\left( \mathbb{C}^2 \right)^n /S_n$ is a Hurwitz space of branched coverings.
 The log partition function can therefore be described as a Hurwitz $\tau$-function, on one hand computing Hurwitz numbers and on the other hand being a $\tau$-function of the KP hierarchy.
 Hurwitz $\tau$-functions are a relatively new important subject in theoretical physics, having also appeared in the literature as partition functions for HOMFLY polynomials of some knot in the theory of Ooguri-Vafa (OV) \cite{Mironov:2013gza,Mironov:2013oma,Sleptsov:2014aba}.
 In particular, for any torus knot, the OV partition function is a $\tau$-function of the KP hierarchy \cite{Mironov:2011ym}.
 This shows a deep connection between Hurwitz $\tau$-functions and 3d Chern-Simons theory, which also appears in this Chern-Simons formulation of a non-unitary three-dimensional gravity.

-The purpose of this paper is in the first place to show that the log partition function is a sum of contributions indexed by isomorphic classes of rooted trees.
+The purpose of this paper is in the first place to show that the log partition function can be expressed as a sum of contributions indexed by isomorphism classes of rooted trees.
+This is done by describing how the Fa\`a di Bruno Hopf algebra that is of the same type as a Hopf algebra of Feynman graphs, can be constructed from the Bell polynomials that make up the log partition function.
 In so doing, our work connects the results obtained in \cite{Mvondo-She:2021joh} to the Connes-Kreimer Hopf algebra of rooted trees and Feynman diagrams, providing further evidence of the relation between the Hopf algebraic structures introduced by Connes and Kreimer and the integrable structure of $\tau$-functions \cite{Gerasimov:2000pr}.
 At the same time, it is shown that Hurwitz numbers appear in the partition function as coefficients in the sum over rooted trees.
 The second purpose of this paper is to bring a connection between the aforementioned results and statistical physics models with quenched disorder on trees, as a way for further interpretation of the disorder introduced in AdS$_3$ leading to the theory of log gravity.
 This paper is organized as described below.

-We start by giving a presentation of Hopf algebras in section 2.
-The goal is to give a background of algebraic concepts that are important in the paper.
-After giving a definition of Hopf algebra, as an example, we mention the Hopf algebra of differential operators with constant coefficients, which shows that the mere fact of calculating the derivative of a product of two functions can intuitively give some insight on Hopf algebras.
+In section 2, we give a description of the Hopf algebraic structure that underlies the $tau$-functions of the (potential) Burgers and the KP integrable hierarchies.
+We start by giving a brief definition of Hopf algebras.
+We then introduce the Hopf algebra of composition of functions, known as the Fa\`a di Bruno algebra, and show how the Bell polynomials in the log partition function give rise to such Hopf algebraic structure.